joonasisoininen/Habla/README.md

 This project intentionally evolved based on user feedback rather than initial assumptions.

-Early assumptions:
+Early assumptions (Initial Hypothesis):
 * Users would prefer open-ended conversation discovery
 * More features (filters, indicators, options) would improve confidence
-* Gamification alone would motivate continued use
+* Gamification woudl drive repeat usage

-What user research validated:
+What user research data validated:
 * Skill-level matching was critical for psychological safety
-* Users preferred structure over freedom when starting conversations
+* Users preferred structured entry points
-* Progress visibility increased motivation and trust
+* Progress feedback mattered more than social features

-What changed as a result:
+Decisions made:
 * Simplified room discovery and reduced choice overload
-* Made skill levels highly visible and central to the experience
+* Elevated skill matching to a primary interaction constraint
 * Reframed AI from a “feature” to a support tool for confidence-building
 * Shifted focus from feature expansion to clarity and guidance

 **Key outcomes:**

-* ~83% average likelihood-to-return score
+* Achieved ~83% likelihood-to-return, indicating strong product value despite known usability gaps.
 * Strong perceived value of the core concept
 * Identified confusion points related to navigation, role clarity, and visual hierarchy